Trustees provide fiduciary oversight, develop and lead fundraising efforts, and lead through their own philanthropy.

 More About Royal Oak Civic Foundation

 The Royal Oak Civic Foundation is a formal 501(c)(3) non-profit that works to improve the city of Royal Oak’s health, safety, and cultural opportunities by inspiring the philanthropy of residents and business leaders to support a thriving, resilient community.
 We can respond quickly to matters concerning Royal Oak and can apply for grants with deadlines and requirements that the city government may be unable to meet.
 In addition to grants from other foundations, we accept individual and corporate donations and bequests.
 Your donations are tax-deductible to the extent allowed by the IRS, and giving opportunities include Community Benefit Fund, Royal Oak Animal Shelter, Arts Commission, Historical Commission, Nature Society, Public Safety, Public Library, Parks & Recreation, and the City’s Senior Center.
-Your donations are tax-deductible.

 Every year, many people make donations to the city programs they love, like the Public Library, Animal Shelter, and Parks & Recreation.
 The Royal Oak Civic Foundation provides a central place for you to donate and, as a 501(c)(3), enables a deduction on your tax return to the extent allowed by the IRS.
 We exist as a channel for residents, businesses, and corporations to make impactful philanthropic contributions.
 Your donation supports civic entities that receive little or no tax-base funding and groundbreaking community projects that improve the quality of life in the city of Royal Oak.